scitedotai/scite-zotero-plugin/README.md

 ### Viewing a scite report

-To see the full scite report, simply right click a row and select `View scite report`.
+In order to explore the citation snippets around these classifications, you can view the scite report for the paper of interest.
+Simply right click a row and select `View scite report`.
 It should open the URL directly in your browser.

 ![](images/dropdown-items.png)